pimpale/govinDOS/docs/abi.md

 ; }

 malloc:
-  ; Preserve the old base pointer and then set it
+  ; Preserve the old frame pointer and then set it
   ; This also aligns the stack since RIP has been pushed.
   ; Pushing rbp allows it to be once more 16 byte aligned push rbp